Drug-eluting stents: Do they increase heart attack risk?

 - Drug-eluting stents are coated with medication that is slowly released (eluted) to help prevent the growth of scar tissue in the artery lining.
 This helps the artery remain smooth and open, ensuring good blood flow.

 Many people with heart problems have been successfully treated with drug-eluting stents, preventing the need for more-invasive procedures, such as coronary artery bypass surgery.
-The reduced risk of reblocked arteries from drug-eluting stents reduces the need for repeat angioplasty procedures, which carry the risk of complications such as heart attack and stroke.
+Drug-eluting stents help prevent the recurrence of symptoms, such as chest pain.
+This also reduces the need for repeat angioplasty procedures, which carry the risk of complications such as heart attack and stroke.

 What are your options for treating clogged heart arteries?

 Drug-eluting stents are just one option for treating narrowed heart arteries.
-You basically have four options if your arteries become narrowed, each with risks:
+It's worth remembering that you have about five options — each with risks and benefits — if your arteries become narrowed:

 Medications and lifestyle changes.
-If you have symptoms from your narrowed coronary arteries, such as angina, and your condition isn't severe or immediately life-threatening, it may be worth first trying medications, such as beta blockers, nitrates, calcium channel blockers, aspirin and statins.
+This is a good option for many people.
+If you have symptoms from your narrowed coronary arteries, such as angina, and your condition isn't severe or immediately life-threatening, it may be worth first trying heart medications, such as beta blockers, nitrates or calcium channel blockers, as well as aspirin and cholesterol-lowering drugs called statins.

-- Bare-metal stents.
-These stents can work well, but have a higher rate of restenosis than do drug-eluting stents.
-If you'll need surgery that's not heart-related (for example, a stomach or hernia operation) soon after your stent placement, or if you have a bleeding disorder, you may do better with a bare-metal stent.
+- Angioplasty and bare-metal stents.
+These stents can work well, but they have a higher rate of restenosis than do drug-eluting stents.
+If you'll need some type of surgery that's not related to your heart (for example, a stomach or hernia operation) soon after your stent placement, or if you have a bleeding disorder, you may do better with a bare-metal stent.

-- Drug-eluting stents.
-Drug-eluting stents are safe and effective in most circumstances, and have a lower rate of restenosis than do bare-metal stents.
+- Angioplasty and drug-eluting stents.
+Drug-eluting stents are safe and effective in most circumstances.
+These stents work well and have a lower rate of restenosis than do bare-metal stents.
 For optimum effectiveness, you must take your medications as prescribed.

 See more In-depth